Lumiera

 What’s next?

-If you’re a coder, maybe you’ve found something to improve…?
+If you’re a coder, maybe you have found something to improve…?

-Contributing to Lumiera is made easy, thanks to Git
+Contributing to Lumiera is easy, thanks to Git